Deftu/Gradle-Toolkit/README.md

 There are also mapping flavors which you can choose from using `dgt.loom.mappings.flavor`.
 At the moment, the only supported flavor is `parchment`, which is available for official mappings.
 When used, the `parchment` flavor will only apply to Minecraft versions which support official mappings (1.16.5+).

+### Dependencies

+You can get versions (or full dependency notations) for multiple different loader-specific common dependencies via `mcData#dependencies`.

+The return values of all of the properties inside of the `MCDependency` objects are configurable via several properties:
+- `dgt.fabric.loader.version`
+- `dgt.fabric.yarn.version` (also works for Legacy Fabric!)
+- `dgt.fabric.api.version` (also works for Legacy Fabric!)
+- `dgt.fabric.language.kotlin.version`
+- `dgt.fabric.modmenu.version`
+- `dgt.forge.version`
+- `dgt.forge.mcp.dependency`
+- `dgt.neoforge.version`

 ### Minecraft Releases plugin
 The `dev.deftu.gradle.tools.minecraft.releases` plugin will automatically configure your project to publish to both CurseForge and Modrinth, and has maximal configuration options.
 It's easiest to check the `ReleasingExtension` class for all the properties.